mmiv-center/spectramosaic-public/README.md

         - voxel_xxx
     - ___header_info.csv

 NB: You will get a validation error if your structure is not set like this.
 As an example structure we have a test data folder loaded that has already done through the preparatory script - see `giardiaFullMetab_spatial` or `giardiaFullMetab_diffTE` as reference datasets.
-Either of these can be dropped directly into the application interface.
+Either of these can be dropped directly into the application interface in the drop zone (A in the figure above).
 You can load both sequentially.

 ### Workflow example
 SpectraMosaic consists of 2 main views: the left provides for spectral inspection and customized group creation while the right serves as the spectral analysis interface in the form of a heatmap matrix.